oasis-sharp/SSBU-rewritten/README.md

 - Forward throw
     - BKB increase to remove any low % combos [-]
     - KBG decrease [-]

-- Back throw
-    - I'm not sure about touching this move but i might buff it depending how the dash grab nerf goes [-]

 - Dash grab
     - Slight increase of endlag [+]